AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/edge-network/tutorials/send-overrides-sendevent.md

 ## Payload example

-The following example shows a sample payload after overriding the datastream configurations.
+The following example shows a sample payload after overriding the datastream configurations:

 ```json
 {